 Set labels based on flow inputs and task outputs

-By using this task, you can set custom execution labels based on flow inputs, task outputs, or any other dynamic data within the workflow.
+This task lets you set custom execution labels based on flow inputs, task outputs, or other dynamic workflow data.
 There are two ways to set labels in this task:

 1. Using a Map (Key-Value Pairs): ideal when the key is static and the value is dynamic.
 The key is the label name, and the value is a dynamic label value that might be derived from the flow inputs or task outputs.
 In the example below, the task update_labels overrides the default label song with the output of the get task, and adds a new label called artist.